-If you’re considering a puppy at Christmastime (Hanukkah, Diwali, Solstice, or Eidh), think again!
+If you’re considering gifting someone a puppy over the holidays, (Hanukkah, Christmas, Diwali, Solstice, or Eidh), think again!

 Despite the image peddled in those holiday cards I’d so happily torch, puppies and busy holidays aren’t a good fit.
 And neither, generally, are puppies and small children.
 Here’s why.